braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/setting_up_ips_and_domains.md

 ### Step 2: Add and verify a sending domain

 A sending domain is used in the "from" address when sending an email.
 Enter a sending domain and click **Submit**.

-Then, click **Verify**.
+Next, add the TXT and CNAME records from the bottom of the page to your DNS provider.
+Then, return to the Braze dashboard and click **Verify**.

-{% alert note %}
+{% alert important %}
 The sending domain must be a subordinate to a domain you own.
+For example, if you own "example.com", a subdomain could be "mail.example.com", which allows you to use the sending address "@mail.example.com".
 {% endalert %}

 ### Step 3: Add and verify a tracking domain

 A tracking domain is used to wrap links in your emails for click-tracking and branding purposes.
 This will be visible to users when they hover over or click your email links.
+We recommend matching this to your sending domain.

 Enter a tracking domain and click **Submit**.
-We recommend matching this to your sending domain.
-Next, click **Verify**.
+Next, add the CNAME records from the bottom of the page to your DNS provider.
+Then, return to the Braze dashboard and click **Verify**.

 ### Step 4: Add an IP address

-Add an IP address from which your emails will be sent.
-Your IP address with Braze is unique to your account and will not be shared with other senders.
-Click the **Set up rDNS** button to support deliverability.
+Braze will generate an A record to associate your IP address with your sending subdomain in a setup called reverse DNS (rDNS).
+Add the A record in your DNS provider then click **Set up rDNS** to support deliverability.

 Note that additional domains that have been added will not appear in the **Sender Verification** section.
 To add more domains, contact the Braze Support team.